Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Introduction

 Beginning with the dataset, the framework learns the dynamics via GP regression and formally quantifies the distance between the learned model and the latent system.
-For this step, we build on the GP regression error analysis in \cite{srinivas2012information} and derive formal bounds for all of its terms.
-Then, it constructs a finite-state, uncertain Markov decision process (MDP) abstraction, which includes probabilistic bounds for every possible behavior of the system.
+For this step, we build on the GP regression error analysis in \cite{chowdhury2017kernelized} and derive formal bounds for the constants in the error term.
+Specifically, by relying on the relation between reproducing kernel Hilbert spaces (RKHS) and kernel functions, we establish upper bounds for the RKHS constant of a function and the information gain.
+Using these bounds, the framework then constructs a finite-state, uncertain Markov decision process (MDP) abstraction that includes probabilistic bounds for every possible behavior of the system.
 Next, it uses an existing model checking tool to verify the abstraction against a given PCTL or LTL formula.
 Here, we specifically focus on PCTL formulas since a model checking tool for uncertain MDPs is readily available \cite{Lahijanian:TAC:2015}.
 Finally, the framework closes the verification loop by mapping the resulting guarantees to the latent system.

 The main contribution of this work is a \emph{data-driven formal verification framework for unknown dynamical systems}.
-The novelties include: \begin{enumerate} \item formalization of the GP regression error bound in \cite{srinivas2012information} by deriving bounds for its challenging constants, \item an abstraction procedure including derivation of optimal transition probability bounds, \item a proof of correctness of the final verification results for the latent system, and \item an illustration of the framework on several case studies with linear, nonlinear, and switched dynamical systems as well as empirical analysis of parameter trade-offs. \end{enumerate}
+The novelties include: \begin{enumerate} \item formalization of the GP regression error bound in \cite{chowdhury2017kernelized} by deriving bounds for its challenging constants, \item an abstraction procedure including derivation of optimal transition probability bounds, \item a proof of correctness of the final verification results for the latent system, and \item an illustration of the framework on several case studies with linear, nonlinear, and switched dynamical systems as well as empirical analysis of parameter trade-offs. \end{enumerate}